carpentries-incubator/hpc-workflows/episodes/05-chaining_rules.md

 Snakemake has a dedicated rule field for outputs that are [log files](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#log-files), and these are mostly treated as regular outputs except that log files are not removed if the job produces an error.
 This means you can look at the log to help diagnose the error.
-In a real workflow this can be very useful, but in terms of learning the fundementals of Snakemake we'll stick with regular `input` and `output` fields here.
+In a real workflow this can be very useful, but in terms of learning the fundamentals of Snakemake we'll stick with regular `input` and `output` fields here.

 :::

 ::: callout

 ## Errors are normal

-Don't be disheartened if you see errors like the one above when first testing your new Snakemake pipelines.
+Don't be disheartened if you see errors when first testing your new Snakemake pipelines.
 There is a lot that can go wrong when writing a new workflow, and you'll normally need several iterations to get things just right.
 One advantage of the Snakemake approach compared to regular scripts is that Snakemake fails fast when there is a problem, rather than ploughing on and potentially running junk calculations on partial or corrupted data.
-Another advantage is that when a step fails we can safely resume from where we left off, as we'll see in the next episode.
+Another advantage is that when a step fails we can safely resume from where we left off.

 :::

 ::: keypoints
 - "Snakemake links rules by iteratively looking for rules that make missing inputs"
 - "Rules may have multiple named inputs and/or outputs"
 - "If a shell command does not yield an expected output then Snakemake will regard that as a failure"
 :::